fathomnet/worms-server/README.md

 docker run --name worms -p 8080:8080 -v "/local/path/to/worms/download/dir":"/opt/worms" mbari/worms-server
 ```

 If you are an non-MBARI user and wish to run your own server, contact WoRMS for access to their database/text download.
 Once you have access, just download the worms zip file and extract it.
 You can easily run your own server with the above docker command.
-Your worms data dir must be mounted into the container as `/opt/worms`.
+Your worms data dir, which contains the files `taxon.txt`, `vernacularname.txt`, and `speciesprofile.txt`, must be mounted into the container as `/opt/worms`.

 ### Notes